adriancm93/HockeynxT/README.md

     - Expected Threat model with variable time-remaining-in-period
     - An example on how to use this module can be found here: examples/Getting xT values.ipynb
-- Net Expected Threat is available here: HockeynxT/nxTHockey.py -An example on how to use this module can be found here: examples/Getting nxT values.ipynb
+- Net Expected Threat is available here: HockeynxT/nxTHockey.py
+    - An example on how to use this module can be found here: examples/Getting nxT values.ipynb

 Authors:
 - socceraction